tenaciousdlg/cloudflare_terraform/warp_to_tunnel/README.md

 The remote desktop is able to reach applications on the 10.x.x.x/32 range on the instances via the WARP client to the remote Tunnels.

+## To Do
+* Add Gateway policies via Terraform Resources <== In Progress

+* Look into configuring Split Tunnel (network rules) via API/Terraform

+* Add Access Internal Application policies for private resources (Grafana/NGINX)

+* Add bookmarks to Firefox for private resources to ease demoing

 ## Terraform Resources

 * [Cloudflare Argo Tunnel](https://registry.terraform.io/providers/cloudflare/cloudflare/latest/docs/resources/argo_tunnel)